catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 **All co-op employees are co-op members, but not all co-op members are co-op employees**.
 That is to say, the vast majority of members are employed by Catalyst and are therefore eligible for employee-related benefits such as PTO, retirement contributions, and reduced payroll taxes.
 However, it is possible for the co-op to admit a contractor-member who is eligible for membership related benefits such as the dividends but not the employee benefits.
 This could be the case for an overseas contractor who becomes a member of the cooperative.

 For simplicity’s sake (and because there are currently no contractor-members), we compare the difference in responsibilities by contractor and employee-member.
 For more detailed information on each of the policies listed below, refer to the [Catalyst Policy Handbook](policies).
+Key differences between contractors and members are in bold text.

 |                      | **Contractors**                                                                                                                                                                                                                                                                                                                                                                                                                                   | **Employee-Members**                                                                                                                                                                                                                                                                                                                                                       |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |